phac-nml/biohansel/docs/source/user-docs/input.rst

     hansel -s heidelberg -vv --threads <n_cpu> -o results.tab -O match_results.tab -D /path/to/fastas_or_fastqs/

-The chosen output files can be found in the directory that the command was run from and will contain data from each of the analyzed files run by BioHansel.
+The chosen output files can be found in the directory that the command was run from and will contain data from each of the analyzed files run by biohansel.

 Ex.
-If you had your data directory in the path USER/name of user/bio_hansel/data and ran your command in the USER/name of user/bio_hansel folder, then the results of the analysis would end up in the bio_hansel folder.
+If you had your data directory in the path USER/name of user/biohansel/data and ran your command in the USER/name of user/biohansel folder, then the results of the analysis would end up in the biohansel folder.
 To run the analysis on the folder in this situation, your command would be as follows:

 .. code-block:: bash